openforis/sepal_ui/CONTRIBUTE.rst

 In the files change the version number in the following files:

--   :code:`septup.py`: in the setup and the download url
+-   :code:`septup.py`: in the setup and the download URL
 -   :code:`sepal_ui.__init__.py`
 -   :code:`docs/source/conf.py`

-Then push the current master branch th the release branch.
+Then push the current master branch to the release branch.
 You can now create a new tag with your new version number. use the same convention as the one found in :code:`setup.py`.

 .. warning::